zachthomas5454/amazon-cli-app/README.md

     <img src="/screenshot/stockAvailable.png">

-3. On entering the required item with ID and quantity and if the stock is available, following image is displayed:
+3. On entering the required item with ID and quantity and if the stock is unavailable, following image is displayed:

     <img src="/screenshot/stockUnavailable.png">